klinker24/Android-TextView-LinkBuilder/README.md

 </style>
 ```

+## Usage with ListView.OnItemClickListener

+By default, LinkBuilder will consume all the touch events on your TextView.
+This means that ListView.OnItemClickListener will never get called if you try to implement it.
+The fix for this is to implement the LinkConsumableTextView rather than the normal TextView in your layouts.

+My LinkConsumableTextView will only consume touch events if you have clicked the link within the TextView.
+Otherwise, it will defer the touch event to the parent, which allows you to use ListView's OnItemClickListener method.

 ## Contributing

 Please fork this repository and contribute back using [pull requests](https://github.com/klinker24/Android-TextView-LinkBuilder/pulls).
 Features can be requested using [issues](https://github.com/klinker24/Android-TextView-LinkBuilder/issues).
 All code, comments, and critiques are greatly appreciated.